-There are hundreds of online services out there that’ll get the job done, but none of them are as quite as simple and reliable as the seven methods outlined below.
+There are hundreds of online services out there that’ll get the job done, but none of them are as quite as simple and reliable as the methods outlined below.

 How to send texts via your email client

-If you simply want to send an SMS to any mobile phone, there’s no need to use third-party services.
-You can do it right from your email client.
+If you want to send an SMS to a mobile phone, there’s no need to opt for a third-party service — you can do so directly within your email client.
 Instead of using a service you don’t know or trust, you can deliver a short email in the form of a text message by using an email to SMS gateway.
 So long as you know the person’s phone number and the name of their service provider, you can easily find the appropriate gateway address that will forward your message.
 Don’t know what mobile carrier your friend uses?
 Find out here.